paigeweber13/fine-hardware-visualization/README.md

      - do all sizes from what will fit in L1 through big enough to exceed L3 to see if the rate of reads to writes decreases when we hit RAM
        - TODO NEXT: extend benchmark to do this!
+   - the counter "COREWB" (Counts the number of modified cachelines written back.) may be useful here
+      - doesn't work on my arch (skylake).
+It works on Haswell according to the intel developer's guide
  - make plot of flops by time instead of number of iterations
  - make convolution into a case study
    - google error I get when trying to instrument entire pipeline